AtlasOfLivingAustralia/frontend-patterns/_patterns/panel-03-with-footer.md

-Panel with footer:
+**Panel with footer:**
-Wrap buttons or secondary text in .panel-footer.
+Wrap buttons or secondary text in `.panel-footer`.
 Note that panel footers do not inherit colours and borders when using contextual variations as they are not meant to be in the foreground.